Our aim at Wild & Wondrous is to reduce our impact on the environment as much as possible while providing a top quality floral service.

 The majority of flowers sold in the UK are imported, mostly air-freighted and refrigerated in articulated lorries and subsequently create an unacceptable carbon footprint.
 As florists and retailers it is our job to offer the consumer a product that is grown and produced in a more ethical and sustainable way.
 The British Isles have some of the most amazing gardens in the world.
 By using British grown flowers for your weddings, funerals and gifts you are not just making an ethical decision but you will also help to prolong a heritage of horticulture in Britain.
 Supporting UK growers can really help to build the industry in this country at this time when farmers need it most.
 However, there are times when specialist flowers are called for and at certain times of the year the availability of UK grown flowers is limited.
 In these circumstances, we endeavour to use only imported flowers that are ethically sourced.
 We buy flowers with certification labels such as Florverde, who are an organisation developing, promoting and implementing responsible codes of conduct, standards, and sustainable agricultural practices in Columbia.
 We are also members of Fair Flower Fair Plant.
 Flowers and plants bearing this sustainability label come from growers who have set up their production processes in such a way that they fulfil high requirements concerning the environment and social aspects.
 Look out for this sticker on our products in store.

-Here at Wild & Wondrous we endeavour to use biodegradable packaging wherever possible, using paper and raffia produced in the UK instead of cellophane and poly ribbon, to wrap our bouquets with.
+Here at Wild & Wondrous we endeavour to use biodegradable packaging wherever possible, using paper produced in the UK instead of cellophane comprised of chemicals, and raffia bows instead of nonbiodegradable poly ribbon to wrap our bouquets with.
 We sell affordable new and vintage vases and containers that can be reused.
-The vase replenishment service that we provide is proving very popular with our regular customers because they get more flowers for their money, they are not paying for all that packaging!
+The vase replenishment service that we provide is very popular with our regular customers because they get more flowers for their money, they are not paying for all that packaging!
 Water retaining foam is used sparingly.

 When this is not feasible due to the season we only use imported flowers that are accredited by organisations such as Fair Flowers Fair Plants (Holland), Florverde (Columbia) and Veriflora (Ecuador).
 All these organisations ensure sustainable crop production, resource conservation, energy efficiency, ecosystem protection, integrated waste management, fair labour practices and community benefits.